BitcoinDesign/Guide/guide/contribute/propose.md

 #### Applying changes

-After identifying a file or folder where you want to make a change, it's time to make your changes to text, code or visuals.
+After identifying a file or folder where you want to make a change, it's time to make your changes to the text, code, or visuals.
 Whenever you're finished, make sure to `Save` the file (File > Save) in a _text editor_ or use a shortcut `Ctrl+S/cmd+S`.

 Please make sure that your changes are consistent with our [content](content-guidelines), [illustration](illustration-guidelines) and [formatting](formatting) guidelines.